 LAB: Introduction to PCB Manufacturing *

-Description: This lab teaches students how to create a custom Printed Circuit Board (PCB) for their electronic projects.
+Description: This optional lab teaches students how to create a custom Printed Circuit Board (PCB) for their electronic projects.
 Unlike their electronic projects built atop a reusable platform called a "breadboard", students create a custom PCB, which is a major step towards commercializing the electronic portion of their product.
 During that process, students advance their fundamental knowledge of electronic component theory by first drawing circuit schematics on a computer, followed by laying out the PCB footprint layout, while considering layer sets and design rule checks (DRC) and cross-probing.
 The theoretical circuit performance can then be simulated.
 If that performance is acceptable, The PCB design can then be confidently outputted as Gerber files and NC drill files, both of which are fed into a specialized CNC printer machine that manufactures the PCB.

 Goal: Students learn how to produce their own printed circuit boards (PCB).
 Their prior basic knowledge of circuit design and breadboard assembly is upgraded into a reliable professional electronic creation, intended for mass production, to serve the industrial and consumer markets.

 Lab Equipment: Students use a desktop printed circuit board (PCB) maker machine (Voltera V-one), along with public domain software, circuit board blanks, conductive inks, drill bits, and built-in reflow soldering station.